Blackdread/canon-sdk-java/README.md

 Latest headers used to create bindings are with EDSDK 3.9.0 (version released on October 1st 2018)

+See [Bindings README](https://github.com/Blackdread/canon-sdk-java/tree/master/camera-binding) for more detailed information of that module

+See [Framework README](https://github.com/Blackdread/canon-sdk-java/tree/master/camera-framework) for more detailed information of that module, important design is explained about Threads and events.

 # Project motives
 Project intend to give access to Canon EOS Digital Software Development Kit EDSDK in Java.